Trending Topic

 What is RuBase?

-This multi-year project sets out to explore new text- and number-based datasets, -tools and methods, using a corpus systematically compiled through relevant search queries, combined with different additional data sets like elite opinion surveys, event data sets (GDELT, ICEWS, Phoenix, TERRIER), economic, demographic, military, political, etc. datasets, to improve our knowledge about Russia’s multi-domain coercion/international behavior more broadly.
+This multi-year project sets out to explore new text- and number-based datasets, -tools and methods, using a corpus systematically compiled through relevant search queries, combined with different additional data sets like elite opinion surveys, event data sets (GDELT, ICEWS, Phoenix, TERRIER), economic, demographic, military, political datasets, to improve our knowledge about Russia’s multi-domain coercion/international behaviour more broadly.
 It will yield a new knowledge base on Russia (RuBase) that will be highly visual and interactive.